dakountche/mvd/README.md

 ## 1. Introduction

-The Decentralized Claims Protocol defines a secure way how to participants in a dataspace can obtain, exchange and present credential information.
+The Decentralized Claims Protocol defines a secure way how two participants in a dataspace can obtain, exchange and present credential information.
 In particular, the [DCP specification](https://github.com/eclipse-tractusx/identity-trust) defines the _Presentation Flow_, which is the process of requesting, presenting and verifying Verifiable Credentials and the _Credential Issuance Flow_, which is